viam-modules/viam-camera-oak/README.md

 sudo pip3 --version
 ```

-Verify that your robot's Python3 version is 3.8.1 or later, and that it is installed and linked to the `python3` command to avoid compatibility issues.
+Verify that your machine's Python3 version is 3.8.1 or later, and that it is installed and linked to the `python3` command to avoid compatibility issues.
 Similarly, make sure that `venv` and `pip3` are installed properly by making sure the subsequent commands do not produce an error.

 ```console